karuppaiah/enso-portable/readme.md

 Enso is a GUI-less application launcher that is both influenced by and dedicated in memory of [Jef Raskin](http://en.wikipedia.org/wiki/Jef_Raskin), the father of the Apple Macintosh project.
 It incorporates many ideas about human-computer interfaces from Jef's book, [The Humane Interface](http://en.wikipedia.org/wiki/The_Humane_Interface).
 In fact, Enso's original developer, Humanized, was led by Jef's son [Aza Raskin](http://www.azarask.in/blog/post/enso_beta_hints_1/).

 Enso allows you to launch programs found in the Windows Start Menu (or picked manually using the `learn as open` command), and perform many other operations from the command line triggered by pressing the Caps Lock key.
-It's possible to extend Enso and easily create your own commands using the Python (version 2.5) programming language.
+It's possible to extend Enso and easily create your own commands using the Python programming language.

 #### Installation